 The spatiotemporal data where the underlying independence criterion is difficult to establish; the conventional ICA algorithms have some weaknesses, i) spatial or temporal ICA tries to find the maximally independent components in the spatial or temporal domains respectively affecting the components in the corresponding domains, ii) ordering of the output sources are random (source ambiguity), iii) the number of sources found for the high dimensional data are very large (such as sequences of fMRI images), making the subsequent analysis laborious and highly subjective.
 The stICA tries to overcome the first above mentioned disadvantage of conventional ICA by simultaneously optimizing the spatial and temporal domains.
 However, it suffers from source ambiguity and large number of derived sources for high dimensional data; same as that of conventional ICAs.
 The cICA finds only a specific or a subset of sources and also solves a source ambiguity problem by incorporating a priori information.
-However, the cICA being exactly the same as that of conventional ICA (same contrast function, same optimization procedure) else than it includes some constrains into the contrast function suffers from the above mentioned first disadvantage of the conventional ICA.
-In the proposed constrained st-ICA we have tried to collect the advantages of stICA and cICA to overcome the above mentioned disadvantages of conventional ICA.
+However, the cICA being exactly the same as that of conventional ICA (same contrast function, same optimization procedure) else than it includes some constrains into the contrast function suffers from the above mentioned first disadvantage of stICA and cICA to overcome the above mentioned disadvantages of stICA and cICA to overcome the above mentioned ICA.